 THE JANTZ ADVANTAGE:

-All of the mezzanines designed and built by Jantz Canada are a one of a kind solution specific to the customers needs, sanitary guidelines and budgetary concerns.
-As such they can easily be made to fit around pre-exisitng equipment, building columns etc.
+All of the mezzanines designed and built by Jantz Canada are a one of a kind solution specific to the customer’s needs, sanitary guidelines and budgetary concerns.
+As such they can easily be made to fit around pre-existing equipment, building columns etc.

 Jantz Canada is the answer when the client desires the structural work in their facility to meet the same stringent sanitary guidelines that our equipment and conveyors are designed to exceed.
 The resulting plant platform will not only look great but will be designed with ease of cleaning in mind and to have minimal places where bacteria could potentially collect.